153lym/SIGHT/README.md

 `python main.py`

 For different SRT data, it is necessary to set the range of alpha and gamma parameters to find the optimal set of parameter values.
 During the experiment, we set the range of [0, 10] for both.
-The optimal parameters for each data can be found in file `best_param.csv`.
+The optimal parameters for each data can be found in file `best_param.txt`.

 ### Results
 The clustering results for all data are saved in `results/`, for reference.